Unlocking design value, across 5 companies and cross-functional teams simultaneously.

 'How do I spread user-centric thinking in my team?'

-In return, I asked a lot more inward and outward questions to check mindsets.
 It was key to bring focus and clarity to the vision, milestones and navigating project impacts.